Bombele/FINSIG/infra_technical/ci-cd/README_TECHNIQUE_EN.md

 ## 🎯 Purpose

-This CI/CD module ensures the **robustness**, **traceability**, and **auditability** of FINSIG’s technical infrastructure.
+The CI/CD module ensures **robustness**, **traceability**, and **auditability** of FINSIG’s technical infrastructure.
 It enables controlled testing, packaging, deployment, and monitoring of all components in a reproducible and compliant environment.
-The pipeline is designed to operate reliably even under geopolitical constraints, reinforcing institutional credibility.
+The pipeline is designed to operate reliably even under crisis or geopolitical constraints, reinforcing institutional credibility.

 ---